shaneknapp/docs/content/acceptable_use.md

   member.
-- Not attempt to use Cal-ICOR Managed Infrastructure for the purposes of [mining cryptocurrencies](https://en.wikipedia.org/wiki/Cryptocurrency#Mining) unless explicitly given permission by your Institution *and* Cal-ICOR for research purposes.
+- Not attempt to use Cal-ICOR Managed Infrastructure for the purposes of [mining cryptocurrencies](https://en.wikipedia.org/wiki/Cryptocurrency#Mining) unless explicitly given permission by your Institution Representitive *and* Cal-ICOR staff for research purposes.
 - Not deliberately perform acts that waste computer resources or unfairly monopolize resources to the exclusion of others.
 Cal-ICOR Managed Infrastructure resources are not unlimited.
 Network bandwidth and storage